 If your child shows several of these signs, see a doctor right away.
 If they are not treated properly, the symptoms can get worse quickly.

-Tuberculosis (TB) is an infection caused by slow-growing bacteria.
-TB can cause lung disease.
 Children with TB may not show any signs or symptoms.
-A skin test can screen for exposure to the bacteria that causes tuberculosis.
-If the infection is promptly diagnosed, your child can be treated earlier with effective medications.
+Instead, TB is usually diagnosed with the help of a skin test that can screen for exposure to the bacteria that causes it.
+If the infection is diagnosed promptly, your child can be treated earlier with effective medications.
 This will prevent the disease from spreading to other people.

 - low energy